-A: I think he saw himself as a moralist and yes, I think he says...
-There was a very famous quote.
-I didn't give it to you.
-"My pictures are my theatre and my men and women are my players."
-So I think he really did think of it in terms of, you know, theatre and storytelling.

-Q: Strange combination, hates foreigners but he attacks certain elements in English society.

-A: He doesn't like the rich and the privileged, but on the other hand, he doesn't like the underclass.
-What he likes are good, solid, ordinary English protestants.
-And I do think he's a strange combination because I find it very strange, this horrible xenophobia, which I find the most unattractive well, quality.
-I suppose, you get it in every country, but I think, you know, in an island it tends to be worse.
-And yet at the same time, I think there are paintings which show great tenderness and humanity, but you know, that's how human beings are.
+A: I think he saw himself as a moralist, and yes, I think he...
+He says, there was a very famous quote, I didn't give it to you.
+"My pictures are my theatre, "and my men and women are my players."
+So I think he really did think of it in terms of story, theatre and storytelling.
+Strange combination, hates foreigners.
+But he doesn't, he attacks certain elements in English society.
+He doesn't like the rich and the privileged, but on the other hand, he doesn't like the underclass.
+What he likes are good, solid, ordinary English Protestants.
+And I do think he's a strange combination because I find it very strange, this horrible xenophobia, which I find the most unattractive, well, quality.
+I suppose you get it in every country, but I think in an island it tends to be worse.
+And yet at the same time, I think he, there are paintings which show great tenderness and humanity, but that's how human beings are.
 They're complicated.

-Q: So many chairs turned over.
+So many chairs turned over, that's interesting.

-A: That's interesting.
 Yes, there are, aren't there?
 I suppose that's a sign of disorder.

-Q: What is the significance of the skeletal dog in the father's house?

-A: Interesting.
-I need to think about that.
-I think he tries to show you that although the man has a lot of money, he's actually a skinflint and quite mean.
+What is the significance of the skeletal dog in the father's house?
+Interesting, I need to think about that.
+I think it's, he tries to show you that although the man has a lot of money, he's actually a skin flint and quite mean.
 I think that's probably the meaning.

-Q: Does Hogarth's greatness lie on his acerbic storytelling or in his skill as an artist?
+Q: Does Hogarth's greatness lie in his acerbic storytelling or in his skill as an artist?

-A: Yes.
-You've got that right.
-Both, I suppose.
+A: Yes, you've got the right, both, I suppose.
 You're right, it does both.
-You know, the storytelling in the end would be tedious if he were not a wonderful painter.
+The storytelling in the end would be tedious if he were not a wonderful painter.

-Q: The Jew references

-A: Yes, thank you very much, is a reference to the Jew bill of 1753, A minor measure to enable Jews to obtain naturalisation without attending an Anglican service passed by the Whigs.
+The Jew references, yes, thank you very much, is a reference to the Jew Bill of 1753.
+A minor measure to enable Jews to obtain naturalisation without attending an Anglican service passed by the Whigs.
 It was violently opposed by the Tories and repealed by the Whigs before the 1754 election.
 Thank you very much.

-Q: The marks for the SCHs were one pint.
-Nuts were sold the same way.

-A: Yes.
-Very important this point, despite, well, I won't say his unpleasant personality, despite unpleasant aspects of his personality, he was a generous supporter of Coram's Orphanage and so was Handel.
-Yes, please.
-That's a very important point.

-Q: Did Hogarth change his attitude to Handel in the matters?
+The mugs for the shrimps were one pint, nuts were sold the same way.
+Yes, very important this point.
+Despite, well, I won't say his unpleasant personality.
+Despite unpleasant aspects of his personality, he was a generous supporter of Coram's orphanage.
+And so was Handel.
+Yes, please, that's a very important point.
+Did Hogarth change his attitude to Handel in the matter of...
+I don't know actually if they...
+London, despite having

-A: I don't know actually if they...
-You know, London, despite having 700,000 was, you know, a small place.
-They must have come across one another, but I don't know if there are any records of what they said to one another.

-Q: Could the anti-Jewish riot be anything to do with the Opera house when Daniel Mendoza...

-A: That's later that you're...
-Daniel Mendoza is a later generation.
+700,000, was a small place.
+They must have come across one another.
+But I don't know if there are any records of what they said to one another.
+Could the anti-Jewish riot be anything to do with the opera house when Daniel Mendoza...
+That's later, your, Daniel Mendoza is a later generation.